 Drawings and Specifications:

 Construction documents, including architectural drawings and specifications, are required for both new construction and rehabilitation projects.
-To minimize construction problems, unnecessary change orders, discrepancies in documentation and cost overruns, architectural drawings and specifications must meet industry standards, being clear and consistent while faithfully depicting the design, location, and dimensions of project elements.
+To minimize construction problems, unnecessary change orders, discrepancies in documentation, and cost overruns, architectural drawings and specifications must meet industry standards, being clear and consistent while faithfully depicting the design, location, and dimensions of project elements.
 Refer to the Architectural Submission Requirements for document format and submittal requirements.

 Building Permits:

 Building permits are required for all work to be funded under DCA programs.
-Proof of inspections and approvals by local officials, including Certificates of Occupancy, are required for final allocation of Low-Income Housing Tax Credits (LIHTC).
+Proof of inspections and approvals by local officials, including Certificates of Occupancy, are required for the final allocation of Low-Income Housing Tax Credits (LIHTC).
 See Architectural Submission Requirements and contact DCA LIHTC and HOME underwriters for specific information.

 Soils and Materials Testing: